rcisterna/clint/docs/README.md

 ## Project status

-`CLint` is currently under active development.
-The goal is to achieve at least the [planned features](#planned-features) , and then continue maintaining the code, making it compatible with future versions of Python and the libraries used in the project.
+`CLint` is currently in **beta** status, and is under active development.
+The goal is to achieve at least the [planned features](#planned-features), and then continue maintaining the code, making it compatible with future versions of Python and the libraries used in the project.

 ## Source